srid/emanote/README.md

 To triage,

-- [ ] Remove hardcoded Tailwind based HTML for sidebar & breadcrumbs
-- [ ] Remove hardcoding of CSS classes in Pandoc's HTML
-  - If using Tailwind, requires `@apply` somehow.
-Can be addressed using twind's preflight.
 - [ ] Redirect to README.md if there is no index.md
 - [ ] ... many more in my private notebook.